 Judges can choose to participate in either first round or second round judging.
-Each entry is judged by two readers in the first round.
-Entries receiving higher scores move on to a second round, and are assigned to an additional two reviewers for final judging.
+Each entry is judged by two readers in the first round (between January 22nd and February 15th).
+Entries receiving higher scores move on to a second round (between February 18th and March 10th), and are assigned to an additional two reviewers for final judging.

 For more information, contact Michele Marotta, NJCTE HS Writing Contest Director at firstname.lastname@example.org.

 Our judges receive five professional development credits for each round of entries they judge.
 They are also invited to attend the Writing Contest Reception held at the end of April.
 While honoring our young authors, we also recognize the talents and contributions of our judges and other members of the teaching community who have helped to support our contest.
 All of you who share your time and expertise with us make it possible for an increasing number of students, districts and counties to participate each year.